Mohammed Al-Aqel

-Mohammed Al-Aqel (محمد العقل; born 7 February 2000) is a Saudi Arabian professional footballer who plays as a winger for Al-Riyadh.
+Mohammed Al-Aqel (محمد العقل; born 7 February 2000) is a Saudi Arabian professional footballer who plays as a winger for Al-Taawoun.

 Club career

 Al-Aqel started his career at Al-Lewaa before moving to Al-Tai in 2018.
 He made his first-team debut during the 2019–20 season.
 He scored his first goal for the club on 7 January 2020 in the 2–1 win against Al-Taqadom.
 He made 21 appearances and scored twice in his first season at the club.
 In his second season, Al-Aqel made 15 appearances and scored once as Al-Tai earned promotion to the Pro League for the first time since 2008.
 He made his Pro League debut on 16 September in the 0–0 draw against Al-Batin.

 On 20 July 2022, Al-Aqel joined First Division side Al-Riyadh.
+On 6 August 2025, Al-Aqel joined Al-Taawoun on a two-year deal.